-The design will be consisting of algorithms implemented using NS2 in TCL scripts.
-The features for training the algorithms will be some of the discriminators [4].
+The design is consisting of programs implemented using tcpdump and Shell Scripts.
+The features for building the programs will be some of the discriminators [4].
 By using which the results can be drawn.
-The data traces are available [8], [9] studying which the discriminators or features can be decided and accordingly appropriate machine learning algorithm can be chosen to implement in NS2.
-The final result will be in the form of statistics which will be the outcome of the TCL program by running which the type of network traffic can be decided and can be classified accordingly.
+The data traces are available [8], [9] studying which the discriminators or features were decided and accordingly appropriate input was given to the script in shell.
+The final result is in the form of statistics which will be the outcome of the Shell script by running which the type of network traffic can be decided and can be classified accordingly.